Jean Monnet: Death and burial

-Honors
+Honours

 In 1953 Monnet was awarded the Karlspreis by the city of Aachen in recognition of his achievements.

 He received numerous other prizes and honorary degrees, including Doctor Honoris Causa from the universities of Cambridge (8 June 1961), Dartmouth (11 June 1961), Yale (12 June 1961), and Oxford (26 June 1963).
 He was an elected member of both the American Academy of Arts and Sciences (1962) and the American Philosophical Society (1964).

 On 6 December 1963, he was presented with the Presidential Medal of Freedom, with Special Distinction, by United States President Lyndon Johnson.
 The decision had been made by President Kennedy before his assassination.

-In 1972, Queen Elizabeth II made him an honorary Companion of Honour.
+In 1972, Queen Elizabeth II made him an honorary Member of the Order of the Companions of Honour.

 He was the first to be bestowed Honorary Citizen of Europe by the European Council of the European Union, for extraordinary work to promote European cooperation on 2 April 1976, he remained the only one for a generation until Helmut Kohl received the same distinction in 1998.
 Following this, he became the first person then living to be pictured on a Federal Republic of Germany stamp who was not a German head of state.